Berkeley-CS61B/website-fa23/materials/lab/lab06/index.md

 will combine two sets into one set.
 The `find` operation will take in an item, and tell us which set that item belongs to.
 With these operations, we're able to easily check if two items are connected to each other.

-**For this lab, we will work with non-negative integers as the items in our disjoint sets.**

 ## Quick Union

 As introduced in lecture, we talked about quick union.
 With this representation, we can think of our disjoint sets